List of Delhi Public School Society schools: DPS Guwahati

 Started on 21 April 2003, this school had more than 1,200 students on the first day of the opening.
 Arun Prakash was the founder principal and Anant Barjatiya was the founder PVC under the leadership of DPS Society Chairman Sri Nrendra Kumar.
 It has an area of 24 acres and is currently the oldest-running school under the aegis of the DPS Society in Guwahati.
 It is one of the 11 "Core Schools" under the direct management of the DPS Society.

-DPS Gwalior, Rairu
+DPS Gwalior

 Established in July 2006, it consists of three buildings for Juniors, Seniors, and one activity building, one Multipurpose Hall.
 It is located on the outskirts of the city of Gwalior in Rairu.
 Sunil Bhalla has been the Principal of the school since its inception.
 The school has about 1,750 pupils, a staff of 150, and is spread over 12 acres.
 The school offers streams of science and commerce.
 The students are divided into four houses: Ganga, Yamuna, Narmada and Kaveri.
-There are the DPS schools in Gwalior: DPS Rairu, DPS Morar and DPS Malanpur.
+There are 3 DPS schools in Gwalior: DPS Rairu, DPS Morar and DPS Malanpur.